jongomezdev/MySQL-Employee-Tracker/README.md

 ## Installation

-Clone the repo and run `npm install` for the required dependencies
+1. Clone the repo and run `npm install` for the required dependencies.

 ## Usage

 Application will be invoked by using the `node app.js` command in the terminal.
 CLI functionality allows the user to add a department, role & employee.
 You can also edit an existing employee role.
+Be sure to add the schema.sql to your Workbench and start the server using your own password.

 ## License